Your plan is to write a blog post.

 Once you develop the ideas or write an outline, you naturally start thinking about tools to help you.

-The next step is to find the right tools to achieve your writing goals.
+So, the next step is to find the right tools to achieve your writing goals.

 Don’t know what tools to use?